videojs/videojs-contrib-ads/docs/integrator/getting-started.md

 * Ad Plugin triggers `adsready` (EVENT) -- Your ad plugin should trigger this event on the player to indicate that it is initialized.
 This can happen before or after the `play` event.
 * Contrib Ads triggers `readyforpreroll` (EVENT) -- This event is fired after both `play` and `adsready` have ocurred.
 This signals that the ad plugin may begin an ad break by calling `startLinearAdMode`.
 * Ad plugin calls `player.ads.startLinearAdMode()` (METHOD) -- This begins an ad break.
 During this time, your ad plugin plays ads. videojs-contrib-ads does not handle actual ad playback.
-* Ad plugin triggers `ads-ad-started` (EVENT) - Trigger this when each individual ad begins with an event paramter `indexInBreak` that is the zero-based index of the individual ad out of the ads in the ad break.
-This removes the loading spinner, which otherwise stays up during the ad break.
-It's possible for an ad break to end without an ad starting, in which case the spinner stays up the whole time.
+* Ad plugin triggers `ads-ad-started` (EVENT) - Trigger this when each individual ad begins.
+This removes the loading spinner, which otherwise stays up until the end of the ad break.
+[More information](common-interface.md).
 * Ad plugin calls `player.ads.endLinearAdMode()` (METHOD) -- This ends an ad break.
 As a result, content will play.
 * Content plays.
 * To play a Midroll ad, start and end an ad break with `player.ads.startLinearAdMode()` and `player.ads.endLinearAdMode()` at any time during content playback.